sdebruyn/dbt-timescaledb/docs/usage/virtual-hypertables.md

 !!! warning "Existing configurations"
     As soon as you start to manage a hypertable as a virtual hypertable with dbt-timescaledb, dbt will replace existing configurations on every run.
 This includes the retention policy, compression, and other settings.
 If you have existing configurations in place, you have to make sure to adjust the dbt configuration accordingly.

-!!! warning "Indexes"
-    Indexes are not properly implemented yet.
-You can add them to the configuration, but they will stack up on every run.
-This is a known issue and will be fixed in the future.

 ## Usage

 The hypertable has to pre-exist in your database.
 If the hypertable is not present, dbt will throw an error.
 Optionally, you can specify dbt's built-in `schema` parameter to reference a hypertable in a different schema.